C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

-Path Traking for Homotopy Continuation in GPU for Benchmark Polynomial Problems
+GPU-HC: Path Traking for Homotopy Continuation in GPU for Benchmark Polynomial Problems

+# 1. Contents
+This repository primarily contains two folders:
+``GPU-HC'': GPU implementation of both straight-line and parameter homotopy continuation algorithms ``auto-gen-tools'': software tools used to automatically generate necessary data and code for GPU-HC to solve new problems

 # 1. Dependencies:
 (1) CMake 3.14 or higher